thunlp/StateX/README.md

 ![Training pipeline of StateX versus ordinary long-context post-training](images/pipeline.png)

-This is the official implementation of the paper [StateX: RNN Recall via Post-training State Expansion](https://arxiv.org/abs/xxxx.xxxxx).
+This is the official implementation of the paper [StateX: Enhancing RNN Recall via Post-training State Expansion](https://arxiv.org/abs/xxxx.xxxxx).
 Run the scripts to reproduce the results in the paper.

 ## Requirements